OshFrosch/Coding-Challenge-TalentBait/README.md

 * Use a Jupyter Notebook (Optional)
 * Add starting instructions to a README.md
 * Use Python 3.6 (I used python 3.8; I hope this was fine)

+## Command line tool

+I decided to write a python skript which can be run in the terminal with the input as the arguments:

+`python classify_job_requirements.py 'input'`